howlowck/haosblog/content/post/serving-static-restify.md

 }))
 ```

-The important note is you'll need to **put this code snippet as the very last route registration in your app**, otherwise every single GET request will try to serve the asset request (For example, `/api/messages` will cause restify to look for `index.html` under `public/api/messages/`)
+An important note is that you'll need to **put this code snippet as the very last route registration in your app**, otherwise every single GET request will try to serve the asset request (For example, `/api/messages` will cause restify to look for `index.html` under `public/api/messages/`)